 Ryan's career in EMS started in 2009 when he became and EMT Basic and joined ski patrol at Mammoth Mountain.
 He moved to Silverton in 2013 to take a job as patrol and guide at Silverton Mountain and started volunteering at the Ambulance.
 Inspired by the paramedics he worked with, he decided to take the next step and completed paramedic school in the spring of 2018.
-He used to ski and kayak a lot.
 When he's not working he enjoys spending time with family, skiing and kayaking close to home, and fly fishing with his daughter Ruby.

 Dave has participated in EMS and Search & Rescue for many years dating back to Seasonal National Parker Service, urban ambulance and Colorado mountain rescue.
 In his spare time, he might be found exploring remote mountain streams fly fishing or backpacking.

 Tyler is Nationally Certified as an EMT-IV.
 He has been practicing emergency medicine for two years, beginning his career at Mercy Mecical Center in Durango which led to being a volunteer for Silverton San Juan County and currently a full time EMT.
 Aside from medicine, Tyler participates in Mountain Rescue for SJC and has a technical rope rescue background.
 Recreationally, Tyler enjoys climbing, riding, surfing, floating, and enjoying the sunshine with only the most radical humans.